cortex-js/cortexjs.io/src/_pages/mathlive-guide-virtual-keyboards.md

 {% readmore "/mathlive/guides/lifecycle/" %}
-**Advanced topic:** Understand in depth the <strong>Lifecycle of a MathfieldElement</strong>: construction, interaction with the DOM and when can you communicate with it
+**Advanced Topic:** Understand in depth the <strong>Lifecycle of a MathfieldElement</strong>: construction, interaction with the DOM and when can you communicate with it
 {% endreadmore %}